FalcoSuessgott/rhev-create-vm/README.md

     ]
 }
 ```
+Note: Memory and disks parameter are in GB
 Note: If you use a template, which sets specific attributes like nics the tool may not work.
 For test purposes use template "Blank".

 In order to authenticate at the rhevm you will need a ca-file.
 Usually you get this ca-file under /etc/pki/ovirt-engine/ on the rhevm.
+Place the ca-file in the same directory where the tool is located.

 ## Usage
+The tool needs to be executed with sudo.
 ```
 [user:host]$ sudo python rhev-create-vm -c example.json
 Password: